PLAS@PAR PHD DAY

 The preliminary program:

-Radio solar bursts by laser-plasma interaction
+Mechanisms at the origin of radio solar bursts by laser-plasma interaction

 CloseMagnetic field from helical plasma waves driven by spatio-temporal Light Spring